Updated January 23, 2023

 So if you have something to give the world, use this “fear of failure” question to figure out what the heck it is.

 Then, figure out how to build it anyway!
 Everyone who does great things is afraid.
 The only question is whether you’re going to grow past your fear or let it define you.

 My life requires time spent in the outdoors.
 I love to be outside.
 It makes me happy.
 It rejuvenates my spirit.

 Some people get energy from cities.
-Some of my friends who live in Toronto or New York feel at home in a big city the way I’ll never understand.
+Some of my friends who live in Toronto or New York feel at home in a big city in a way I’ll never understand.